Time Entry Resources

 NOTE: All students must be enrolled in courses at a higher education university with at least 6.0 undergraduate credits or 4.5 graduate credits for Fall and Spring Terms in order to work for UW Oshkosh

 - Students enrolled in school do hot have to pay FICA tax; When they are not enrolled, students will pay the FICA tax

 - For summer session if students are not enrolled, they will pay FICA even if enrolled in upcoming Fall term

 Conditions of Employment - Work Rules

 All student hourly positions are at-will positions and may be terminated at any time provided the reason is not prohibited by law.
-It is the University's position that the University of Wisconsin System Classified Employees Work Rules apply to student employees in the same manner as they apply to staff.
+It is the University's position that the University of Wisconsin System University Employees Work Rules apply to student employees in the same manner as they apply to staff.